archphile/thepenguin/content/post/2020-01-09-making-a-nas-with-the-odroid-HC2.md

 In [this post]({{< ref "2018-05-29-pi-hole-on-an-odroid-c1-plus-my-experience-so-far.md" >}}) I explained how I used the Odroid C1+ in order to create a pihole box.

-After finishing with the configuration of the NAS, I decided to make HC2 a Pi-hole box too so that I could get rid of C1+.
+After finishing with the configuration of the NAS, I decided to make HC2 a Pi-hole box too so that I could get rid of the C1+.

 In order to access the web interface I had to modify the web port of lighttpd to 8080.
 The URL for the pi-hole admin interface became: